dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 * [gulp-spritesmith](https://www.npmjs.com/package/gulp-spritesmith) — converts images to a spritesheet and outputs CSS variables

 ###Others
-In the tutorial you'll find most likely will mention [gulp-watch](https://www.npmjs.com/package/gulp-watch), it's a task that watch files, and when a file get modified or updated, it will run specified gulp tasks.
+* [gulp-watch](https://www.npmjs.com/package/gulp-watch), it's a task that watch files, and when a file get modified or updated, it will run specified gulp tasks.
+It's essential gulp plugin and the tutorial you'll find will probably mention it.
-[gulp-notify](https://www.npmjs.com/package/gulp-notify) — sends system error notification when gulp task fails.
+* [gulp-notify](https://www.npmjs.com/package/gulp-notify) — sends system error notification when gulp task fails.

 ## Can I just test it?